CrowdStrike/falconpy/README.md

 FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, and disabling SSL verification when required.

 #### Supported versions of Python
-FalconPy has been tested for functionality using the following versions of Python.
+FalconPy was developed for Python 3, and does not support versions of Python below 3.6.
+Every commit to the FalconPy code base is tested for functionality using all versions of Python the library currently supports.

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/crowdstrike-falconpy?logo=python&label=Supported%20versions&logoColor=white)

+> Python 3.5 should not have problems running FalconPy, but this version is no longer analyzed as part of our unit testing.

 #### Supported Operating Systems
 FalconPy has been tested on the following operating systems.